cue-lang/cue/README.md

 #### Install from Source

-You need Go 1.21 or later to build CUE from source; follow the instructions at https://go.dev/doc/install.
+You need [Go 1.21 or later](https://go.dev/doc/install) to build CUE from source.

 To download and install the `cue` command line tool, run:

 	go install cuelang.org/go/cmd/cue@latest

+You can also build the tool locally from source via `go install ./cmd/cue`.
+Note that local release builds [lack version information](https://go.dev/issue/50603), so they should inject the version string, such as:

+	git switch -d v0.9.0
+	go install -ldflags='-X cuelang.org/go/cmd/cue/cmd.version=v0.9.0' ./cmd/cue

 ### Learning CUE